 Education, Training, & Certification

 You must complete a formal training program in radiography to work in this profession, and other education can be required as well.

-- Education: Most people entering this occupation have earned an associate degree, but you can become a radiologic technologist with a certificate or a bachelor's degree.
+- Education: Most people entering this occupation have earned an associate degree, but you can also become a radiologic technologist with a certificate or a bachelor's degree.
 Earning an associate's degree generally takes about two years.
 Programs consist of a combination of classroom and clinical training.
 Radiography students take courses in pathology, anatomy, radiation physics and protection, image evaluation, and patient care.
 The educational requirements to become a radiologic technologist are comparable to the requirement to become a registered nurse.

 - Licensure: Most states require licensure for radiologic technologists.
 You generally must have graduated from a program that has been accredited by the Joint Review Committee on Education in Radiologic Technology, and you'll probably have to take a written examination.

 Radiologic Technologist Skills & Competencies

 You'll need soft skills to succeed in this occupation.

-- Communication skills: You must be able to accurately and compassionately explain to patients what they're above to experience.
+- Communication skills: You must be able to accurately and compassionately explain to patients what they're about to experience.
 You'll also have to be able to succinctly convey information to physicians and staff.

 - Patience and empathy: Your patients are likely to be stressed, uncomfortable, frightened, and not on their best behavior.

-- Physical stamina: You'll spend a good many hours on your feet, and might have to bodily assist patients in a number of circumstances.
+- Physical stamina: You'll spend a good many hours on your feet, and you might have to physically assist patients in a number of circumstances.

 - Mathematical ability: You should be detail-oriented, and should be good at science and math.

 Radiologic technologists are at risk for contracting illnesses from their patients, but no more so than other healthcare professionals.
 Exposure to radiation is another risk, but the protections that are in place, such as lead gloves and aprons, decrease its likelihood.
 Radiologic technologists are generally monitored for lifetime exposure by wearing registering badges during all working hours.

 Jobs in this field are usually full-time positions, but emergencies can happen around the clock.
 Those who are responsible for handling them must sometimes work odd hours, including weekends, evenings, and holidays.